 To get started, you’ll need access to your WordPress database.
 When you set up the platform, WordPress automatically creates a database where it stores all the information on your website.
 However, you can’t access your database from your dashboard.
 To get there, you’ll need to use a tool that enables you to interact with databases, such as phpMyAdmin.

 Most web hosts these days provide you with a cPanel control panel when you sign up for a plan.
+Before getting into your database, we would recommend taking a backup of your website with a migration plugin, in case anything goes wrong.
 If you access your control panel, you should see a section called Databases, with a phpMyAdmin option underneath:

 Additionally, if you are on a host such as SiteGround or Pressable, you will be using a proprietary dashboard like Site Tools.
 In most cases, these have a section dedicated to databases.
 In Siteground, for instance, it is under Site – MySQL – phpMyAdmin (tab) – Access phpMyAdmin.